 The conclusion that a particular service or supply is medically necessary does not constitute a representation or warranty that this service or supply is covered (for example, will be paid for by Aetna) for a particular member.
 The member's benefit plan determines coverage.
 Some plans exclude coverage for services or supplies that Aetna considers medically necessary.
 If there is a discrepancy between this policy and a member's plan of benefits, the benefits plan will govern.
 In addition, coverage may be mandated by applicable legal requirements of a State, the Federal government or CMS for Medicare and Medicaid members.

-We consider an interval of between four and six weeks an appropriate and ideal time to reevaluate following periodontal scaling and root planing (CDT D4341/D4342).
+We consider an interval of at least six weeks an appropriate and ideal time to reevaluate following periodontal scaling and root planing (CDT D4341/D4342).
 Reevaluation assesses the patient’s initial tissue response, before considering additional periodontal therapy.
 The reevaluation should be documented and include metrics such as periodontal pocket recordings.

-The primary function of reevaluation is to determine the effectiveness of scaling and root planing and to review the proficiency of home care.1
+The primary function of reevaluation is to determine the effectiveness of scaling and root planing and to review the proficiency of home care.

-The consensus report from the American Academy of Periodontology World Workshop 6 agreed that a four- to six-week interval was usually adequate to assess the initial response to therapy.1
+According to the American Academy of Periodontology and European Federation of Periodontology, depending on the treatment performed, patient reevaluation should occur at six weeks to three months post-therapy.
+The consensus report from the most recent American Academy of Periodontology World Workshop indicates that a six-week interval is usually adequate to assess the initial response to therapy.

 D0140 – Limited oral evaluation – problem focused